ChadLefort/dht22/README.md

 You can watch [this video](https://www.youtube.com/watch?v=wjFFyl02oSk) to see it in action!

 You will have to modify the sensor.py and server.js files with your database credentials.

-I'll try to include a package.json and requirements.txt file to make this easier to run and get set up.
+**This Github repo does not include the Prowl push notification part of the app and it also doesn't include a package.json and requirements.txt file to easily get the project setup up.
+This was first node.js app and I was noob.**